-- 1. Ensure the conveyor is ready for transport: - It is in its fully collapsed position. - Hitch is attached using anchor pin, retainer and safety chain. - 2.
-Be sure all bystanders are clear of the machine. - 3.
-Hitch conveyor to the tow vehicle and safety chains are secured. - 4.
-Raise the Jack, remove and store it. - 5.
-Remove chocks from around conveyor wheels. - Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors required by local highway and transport authorities are in place.
+- 1. Refer to Section 3.5: Attaching to Tow Vehicle. - 2.
+Ensure the conveyor is ready for transport: - It is in its fully collapsed position. - Drive wheel is raised off the ground. - Hydraulic lines are closed. - Hitch is attached using anchor pin, retainer and safety chain. - 3.
+Be sure all bystanders are clear of the machine. - 4.
+Raise the jack.
+Remove and store it. - 5.
+If equipped with transport lights, connect the wiring harness across the hitch. - Secure with clips, zip ties or tape. - Provide slack for turning. - 6.
+Remove chocks from around conveyor wheels. - Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors; required by local highway and transport authorities, are in place.